coracle-social/coracle/ROADMAP.md

 # Current

 - [ ] Fix issues
-- [ ] Don't escape html in parseContent
-- [ ] Look into AUTH not working for mazin
 - [ ] Write NIP to support proxies.
 Update COUNT NIP to mention how proxies are a good use case for COUNT
 - [ ] Write blog post on multiplexer
 - [ ] Fix performance issues